Deutsche Bank to pay staff 2 billion euros in bonuses for 2017

 “Variable compensation for the whole bank will be somewhat over 2 billion euros,” Deutsche board member Karl von Rohr told news agency Deutsche Presse-Agentur (DPA).

-The sacrificing of bonuses for the management board “isn’t because we are of the opinion that we did a bad job,” von Rohr was quoted by DPA as saying.
-“Rather, we considered it for the best that the board takes responsibility.”
+The sacrificing of bonuses for the management board“isn’t because we are of the opinion that we did a bad job,” von Rohr was quoted by DPA as saying.“Rather, we considered it for the best that the board takes responsibility.”

 A spokeswoman for Deutsche confirmed the information.